 Credits

-Written by Susanna Hamnett (with adapted text from Shakespeare’s Hamlet).
+Written by Susanna Hamnett (with adapted text from Shakespeare’s Hamlet)

-Performed by Susanna Hamnett, Joshua MacGregor, and Lily MacGregor
+Created and performed by Susanna Hamnett, Joshua MacGregor, and Lily MacGregor

 Directors Susanna Hamnett and Joshua MacGregor